philipnickel/PIS_page_philip_fork/docs/latest_news/README.md

 3. **Required metadata** (place at the top of the file):
    - `:date:` - Publication date in YYYY-MM-DD format
    - `:author:` - Author name (usually "DTU Python Support")
-   - `:image:` - Optional image path relative to the docs directory

 4. **Build the site** to see your changes:

    ```bash
    ./venv/bin/python -m sphinx -b html docs build/html
    ```